Scholarly Name Reference

 morrígan.com → xn--morrgan-bza.com

 The non-ASCII characters in Morrígan are encoded while the ASCII remains visible.
 To the DNS, it is Punycode.
 To humanity, it is Morrígan.
+This domain is currently registered by another party.

 How morrigan becomes Morrígan